 Tea tree oil’s anti-fungal and antimicrobial properties make it effective for treating dandruff and seborrheic dermatitis.
 It fights the fungus that causes dandruff without drying out the scalp.
 It also moisturizes and soothes the scalp, reducing itchiness and making it less prone to flaking.

 Dry skin and dandruff can clog your hair follicles, slowing hair growth.
 But tea tree oil can clear the follicles and allow your hair to breathe.
 It can also moisturize the scalp while preventing buildup of excess oil on the scalp.
 All this facilitates hair growth.
 Tea tree oil doesn’t cause hair to grow faster, but it improves the health of your scalp, creating better growing conditions for your hair.
 Here are some more tips on keeping your scalp healthy.

 If all this weren't enough, tea tree oil can also help with scalp eczema and kill lice!
 Ready to start using tea tree oil in your hair regimen?

-How to incorporate tea tree oil into your natural hair regimen
+How to dilute tea tree oil and use on your hair

 Tea tree oil is extremely powerful and we don't recommend applying it directly to your skin or hair.
 Pure tea tree oil can irritate the skin, and you'll end up wasting most of the oil when you only need a tiny amount to see results.
 Dilute tea tree oil to 5-10% for best results.